Warzone/PublicMaps/README.md

 ## License

+This repository uses a mixed license model.
+Unless a map's folder contains a `LICENSE.txt` file specifying otherwise (usually for historical or compatibility reasons), all maps are licensed under the [**CC BY-SA 4.0** license](https://creativecommons.org/licenses/by-sa/4.0/).
+Therefore, maps without such a file are assumed to follow this default.

-Maps in this repository are made available under the [**CC BY-SA 4.0** license](https://creativecommons.org/licenses/by-sa/4.0/), which allows you to share and adapt any maps of this repository, even for commercial purposes, as long you give appropriate credit and provide your modifications under the same license.
-By submitting a map for use at Warzone, you agree with the terms of the aforementioned license, and must distribute your map with it where applicable.
+Under the default license (CC BY-SA 4.0), you may share, modify, and even use maps commercially, as long as you give appropriate credit and license any modifications under the same terms.
+By submitting a map intended for Warzone, you agree to follow these terms where applicable.

 ## Acknowledgements